Against Volume

 Here’s the bet I am making for the next decade: if we can stay human long enough, and resist the temptation of outsourcing our own thinking, the path to building personal influence is about to become much clearer.

-4. Relevance Over Reach
+3. Relevance Over Reach

 Volume is an infinite and empty game.
 The algorithm loves volume because it treats content like a commodity.

-Every time we try to produce high-signal content at high volume, we run into a simple truth: real thinking, depth, care, don’t move at that pace.
+But every time we try to produce high-signal content at high volume, we run into a simple truth: real thinking, depth, care, don’t move at that pace.

 So we start lowering the bar.
 And if we are not careful, we can easily slip into the cringe realm of the Linkedin users spinning in their content hamster wheel.

 We end up “storytelling” about the day we climbed on the wrong train and became a better leader because of it.
-Or the last time we broke a plate in our kitchen and this sparked our latest Kintsugi for HR Workshop idea.
+Or the last time we broke a plate in our kitchen and this sparked our latest Kintsugi for HR workshop idea.

 All in the name of staying visible.
 And ideally posted with a selfie.

 Don’t get me wrong, I know all too well that even at a lower volume, we still need to work hard for attention.
-But the attention of your peers, potential clients or employer is not the end goal.
+But the attention of your peers, potential clients, or employer, is not the end goal.
 It’s only a means to an end.

 And to earn their attention, volume won’t help.
-Volume as an answer would mean adding noise to this already too noisy world.
+Volume as an answer would mean adding noise in a world already drowning in noise.
+Like using gasoline to put out a fire.

 Relevance is what we need.